codio/tutorial_nodeschool_promises/README.md

 You'll now need to install the Nodeschool tutorial (each one is an npm package) onto your project's Box.
 There are two ways to do this ...

-- Hands Dirty: open up a Terminal with from the 'Tools->Terminal' menu, then enter `npm install -g learnyounode`.
+- Hands Dirty: open up a Terminal with from the 'Tools->Terminal' menu, then enter `npm install -g promise-it-wont-hurt@latest`.
-- Lazy Way: click on the "Install <tut-name>" menu item.
+- Lazy Way: click on the "Install Promise it Won't Hurt" menu item.
 Once installed, you can close that tab.

 #2 Writing your code